 At Princeton, we are proud of our diversity and committed to it.

 Our undergraduates come from a variety of ethnic, racial, religious, geographic, socioeconomic and ideological backgrounds.
-In our incoming Class of 2020, 15 percent of the students are the first in their families to go to college, 21 percent are Pell Grant recipients, and 43 percent self-identify as students of color.
-In addition, students come from around the globe, with 53 countries represented in the freshman class.
+In our incoming Class of 2023, 16 percent of the students are the first in their families to go to college, 24 percent are Pell Grant recipients, and 49.5 percent self-identify as students of color.
+In addition, students come from around the globe, with 49 countries represented in the first-year class.
 With a 5:1 student to faculty ratio, robust campus resources and a close-knit residential community, students thrive academically and socially at Princeton.
-Our graduation rate is 96 percent, which is among the highest in the nation.
+Our graduation rate is 97 percent, which is among the highest in the nation.

-Princeton's financial aid policy is one of the most generous in the country.
+Financial Aid Princeton's financial aid policy is one of the most generous in the country.
 For lower- and middle-income students, Princeton is often more affordable than a state university.
-Princeton covers the full cost of tuition and room and board for families with a household income of $65,000 or less.
-Even for students with family incomes up to $140,000, in most cases the aid package fully covers tuition as well as a percentage of room and board.
-Plus every aid package relies on grants, which do not have to be repaid, rather than loans.
-Thanks to this no-loan policy, about 84 percent of recent seniors graduated without debt.
-For the 16 percent who chose to borrow, usually for additional expenses such as a laptop computer or an unpaid internship, average indebtedness at graduation was about $8,500, far below the national average of $28,950.
+Princeton covers the full cost of tuition, residential college fee, and room and board for families with a household income of $65,000 or less.
+Most students from family incomes up to $160,000 pay no tuition.
+Plus, every aid package relies on grants, which do not have to be repaid, rather than loans.
+Thanks to this no-loan policy, about 82 percent of recent seniors graduated without debt.
+For the 18 percent who chose to borrow, usually for additional expenses such as a laptop computer or an unpaid internship, average indebtedness at graduation was about $9,000, far below the national average of $29,200.*

-Twenty-one percent of students in the Class of 2020 are Pell Grant recipients.
+Twenty-four percent of students in the Class of 2023 are Pell Grant recipients.

 The University’s generous need-based financial aid program applies equally to all applicants.
 If admitted, undocumented students can be confident that their full financial need, as determined by the financial aid office, will be met.